lotaris/jee-validation/README.md

 ```

 If any component of the pre-processing chain produced an error, the `process()`
+method throws an `ApiErrorsException`.
+Using an exception mapper such as [the
-method throws an `ApiErrorsException` and the error will be delivered directly
+one from REST Library][exception-mapper], the error will be serialized to the
-to the client, halting any further processing at that point.
+client.
+Due to the nature of the exception, processing at that point will
+be halted.

 ## Output